Donald Trump: Expect Iran to Attack Israel Tonight

 Axios specified Blinken provided a speculative window of 24-48 hours, so an attack could also unfold after Monday.

 Israel has also seen tensions rise with Hezbollah.
-Late last month, Israel took credit for taking out Hezbollah’s top military commander during a strike in Beirut considered payback fot s mass-casualty rocket attack.
+Late last month, Israel took credit for taking out Hezbollah's top military commander during a strike in Beirut considered payback for a mass-casualty rocket attack.

 Just as Iran has done, Hezbollah, a Lebanese group designated a terror organization by the U.S., has pledged to retaliate against Israel.